RSP0204/Doppelganger/MyLearnings/Backend/How to run backend.md

-Command -
+The command to run the backend server is uvicorn backend.app:app --reload
-uvicorn backend.app:app --reload
+  To be executed from Root folder